ASN – EPC Advisory Committee Bios

 Yale University

 Dr. Kliger is a Clinical Professor of Medicine, Yale University School of Medicine.
-He is a member of the Standing Renal Committee for the National Quality Forum, and chairs the Nephrologists Transforming Dialysis Safety initiative, a national partnership between the Centers for Disease Control and Prevention (CDC) and the American Society of Nephrology (ASN).
 He served formerly as Senior Vice President Medical Affairs, Chief Quality Officer, Yale New Haven Health System and Senior Vice President, Chief Medical Officer, Hospital of Saint Raphael, New Haven Connecticut.
 He is a past president of the Renal Physicians Association, and serves on its Quality, Safety and Accountability Committee.
 He is a past president of the Forum of ESRD Networks.
-He served as chair of the steering committee for the NIH Frequent Hemodialysis Study, a national prospective randomized study of in-center daily and home nocturnal hemodialysis, and currently chairs the steering committee for an NIH/NIDDK Consortium on Novel Therapies for Hemodialysis Patients.
+He served as chair of the steering committees for the NIH Frequent Hemodialysis Study, and NIH/NIDDK Consortium on Novel Therapies for Hemodialysis Patients.
+Dr. Kliger currently chairs ASN’s Excellence in Patient Care Advisory Panel.

 Kristina Bryant MD